 There are some critical benefits in addition to the above points offered by such a structure:

-- Hedge funds can have a tendency to be very opaque regarding their asset classes and their strategies.
-A FOF serves as an Investor’s Proxy responsible for performing due diligence, Manager Selection and oversight of the hedge fund within its portfolio.
+- Hedge funds can tend to be very opaque regarding their asset classesAsset ClassesAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
+Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples. and their strategies.
+A FOF serves as an Investor’s Proxy responsible for performing due diligence, Manager Selection, and oversight of the hedge fund within its portfolio.

-- With careful use of leverage and short selling techniques, hedge fund returns can amplify against a declining market.
-Short positionsShort PositionsA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date. can lose an unlimited amount of money, while leverage can magnify the losses making quick entry and exit more difficult.
+- With careful use of leverage and short sellingShort SellingShort Selling is a trading strategy designed to make quick gains by speculating on the falling prices of financial security.
+It is done by borrowing the security from a broker and selling it in the market and thereafter repurchasing the security once the prices have fallen., hedge fund returns can amplify against a declining market.
+Short positionsShort PositionsA short position is a practice where the investors sell stocks that they don't own at the time of selling; the investors do so by borrowing the shares from some other investors to promise that the former will return the stocks to the latter on a later date. can lose an unlimited amount of money, while power can magnify the losses making a quick entry and exit more difficult.
 However, if these techniques are used wisely, then such tactics can gift rich returns.

 Funds of Funds Structure Drawbacks

-A major drawback of investing in such a fund is the amount of Fees charged.
-In addition to the Management Fees (around 1.5%-2% of the Assets under Management) and Incentive Fees (15%-25% of the Assets), such funds charge an “Incremental Fee”.
-It is widely argued, that the structure of such incremental fees is relatively larger than Potential higher Risk adjusted returns offered by the FOF.
-For e.g. the manager is entitled to receive 10% of any annual gain exceeding 8% risk adjusted return or the Alpha.
-Since it will invest in a number of private funds, the FOF also bears part of the fees and expenses of those underlying hedge funds as well.
+A significant drawback of investing in such a fund is the number of Fees charged.
+In addition to the Management Fees (around 1.5%-2% of the Assets under Management) and Incentive Fees (15%-25% of the Assets), such funds charge an “Incremental Fee.”
+It is widely argued that the structure of such incremental fees is relatively more massive than the Potential higher Risk-adjusted returnsRisk-adjusted ReturnsRisk-adjusted return is a strategy for measuring and analyzing investment returns in which financial, market, credit, and operational risks are evaluated and adjusted so that an individual may decide whether the investment is worthwhile given all of the risks to the capital invested. offered by the FOF.
+E.g., the manager is entitled to receive 10% of any annual gain exceeding 8% risk-adjusted return or the Alpha.
+Since it will invest in several private funds, the FOF also bears part of the fees expenses of those underlying hedge funds as well.

 - Since hedge funds are not necessarily required to be registered with the Securities & Exchange Commission (SEC), the investors can become defensive in their approach.
-Hedge funds are typically sold in Private offerings which means they are not publicly reported like Mutual funds.
-Such comparison may reduce the benefits of a FOF over Mutual Funds.
+Hedge funds are typically sold in Private offerings, which means they are not publicly reported like Mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc. Such comparison may reduce the benefits of a FOF over Mutual Funds.

-Risk of Investments in Fund of Funds
+Risk of Investments in FOF

-- Lack of Liquidity: Hedge funds whether registered or unregistered are investments difficult to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
-There are no fixed rules on pricing of its securities especially the illiquid ones.
-When price of a security is not available, its value may be calculated on the basis of either price available by Bloomberg data or at cost.
-Registered units of the hedge funds may not be redeemable at investor’s discretion and perhaps there is no established secondary market for the sale of such hedge fund units.
+- Lack of Liquidity: Hedge funds, whether registered or unregistered, are investments challenging to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
+There are no fixed rules on the pricing of its securities, especially the illiquid ones.
+When the price of a security is not available, its value may be calculated based on either price available by Bloomberg data or at cost.
+Registered units of the hedge funds may not be redeemable at investor’s discretion, and perhaps there is no secondary marketSecondary MarketA secondary market is where securities are offered to the general public after being offered in the primary market.
+Such securities are usually listed on the stock exchange.
+A significant portion of trading happens in such a market and are of two types – equities and debt markets. for the sale of such hedge fund units.
 In simple words, one may not be able to exit the investment at the desire of the investor.